coachhoward/artistconcertsfaqs/README.md

-# FAQ Database app that will interface with database to be used in Website, Native Apps
+# FAQ Database app that will interface with database to be used in Website, Native Apps.
+SMS Notify Product Owner